-This delightfully dairy-free pumpkin pie recipe comes from the fantastic cookbook Vegan Thanksgiving Dinner and Pies: All of Your Thanksgiving Dinner and Dessert Classics Made Vegan by Audrey Dunham.
+This delightfully dairy-free pumpkin pie recipe comes from the fantastic cookbook Vegan Thanksgiving Dinner and Pies by Audrey Dunham.
 This book can become your go-to resource for preparing the ultimate fall harvest feast.
 From starters to stuffing, roasts to desserts, you’ll get the tools to make a meal everyone will truly be thankful for.

 Why You’ll Be Pie-Eyed for This Vegan Pumpkin Pie

 Super easy – Pies can be intimidating, but don’t panic.
 If you can wield a whisk, you can make this treat!
 There’s no shame in taking a short cut with a prepared vegan pie crust to make things even easier.
 Graham cracker or pastry crusts are both great and easy to find vegan.